 CONCLUSION!
 "There is no strong argument favoring extreme weight reduction of the soccer shoe, whether for comfort or for performance.
 On the contrary, many studies endorse a heavier shoe with embedded technical devices to improve protection, comfort and performance.
 The right balance between weight and technical features needs to be found."

 We have found that balance between weight and technical features as proposed in the completed study above and based on consumer reports from various players seem to support our claim.
-This technology is available today.
+Our technology adds only 6grams to your shoe.
+The study above shows that 140grams is the perceptible weight difference that makes a shoe identifiable as heavy by most subjects.
+6grams cannot be felt by any subject as a perceptible weight difference!

 HUMAN FIELD TESTING: